spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-set-up-dynamic-multiple-stores.md

 {% endinfo_block %}

 With the Spryker Commerce OS, you can create multiple stores per your business requirements for different scenarios.
-The dynamic multi-store setup is very versatile and customizable—for example, you can do the following:
+The dynamic multi-store setup is very versatile and customizable — for example, you can do the following:

 * Build one store for multiple countries and languages or separate stores for each region.
 * Make abstract products, discounts, and other logic and code shared between stores or create a dedicated setup for each of them.